KevinDyerAU/NytroAI/n8n-flows/AI_SMART_QUESTION_AND_REQUIREMENT_REVALIDATION_README.md

 This document describes two new AI-powered workflows that extend the NytroAI validation platform:

 1. **Smart Question Generator**: Generates intelligent, contextually relevant questions about validation documents
-2. **Individual Requirement Revalidation**: Validates individual requirements against document evidence and provides comprehensive validation results
+2. **Individual Requirement Revalidation**: Validates individual requirements against document evidence using the same prompts as the full validation flow

 Both workflows follow the same architectural pattern as the existing AI Chat Agent workflow, leveraging the existing `documents` table and `prompts` table infrastructure.